ArctosDB/documentation-wiki/_documentation/media.markdown

 people.
 Media may be created autonomously, as part of a catalog record, or bulkloaded.
 Additionally, specialized tools have been built to support rapid imaging of herbaria and paleontological collections, including capture of ancillary data in the form of accession and locality cards.
-Data about media are stored in three tables:

--   Media
--   Media Relations
--   Media Labels

 ## Fields in table Media